rubensworks/PhD-Thesis/content/conclusions.md

 As I put a strong emphasis on *reusability* during this PhD, all of the tools and experiments that were implemented are available under an open license.
-Furthermore, accepted development methods from the software industry were followed to achieve implementations with decent code quality and valuable usage and development documentation.
+Furthermore, well-established development methods from the software industry were followed to achieve implementations with decent code quality and valuable usage and development documentation.
 This should therefore lower the barrier for other researchers in the future to build upon this research and its tools.

 For the next couple of years,
 I aim to focus more on the topic of querying decentralized knowledge graphs.
-Through collaboration with my colleagues from IDLab, researchers from other labs, and companies with similar goals,
+For this, I will collaborate further with my colleagues from IDLab, researchers from other labs, and companies with similar goals.
-With this, I hope to empower people on the Web, by allowing them to find the information *they* want, instead of what is being forced upon them, which is [a fundamental human right](https://www.un.org/en/universal-declaration-human-rights/).
+With this, I hope to empower *individuals* on the Web, by allowing them to find the information *they* want, instead of what is being forced upon them, which is [a fundamental human right](https://www.un.org/en/universal-declaration-human-rights/).